elena/paeps/paep-3-mission/README.md

 Foundation's own mission statement, and we want to make it clear that those similarities are intentional rather than accidental.

-However, we also don't want to create the impression that a formal affiliation or endorcement exists between the two organisations, as the references to "Python" and the "Python Software Foundation" in a mission statement are purely nominative ones.
+However, we also don't want to create the impression that a formal affiliation or endorsement exists between the two organisations, as the references to "Python" and the "Python Software Foundation" in a mission statement are purely nominative ones.